Fragtality/Fenix2GSX/README.md

 - Fenix2GSX has to be stopped before installing.
 - If the MobiFlight Module is not installed or outdated, MSFS also has to be stopped.
 - If you upgrade from Version 0.3.6 or below, delete your old Installation manually (it is no longer needed).
-- From Version 0.4.0 onwards, your Configuration will not be resetted after Updating
+- From Version 0.4.0 onwards, your Configuration is *not* be resetted after Updating
 - The Installation-Location is fixed to %appdata%\Fenix2GSX (your Users AppData\Roaming Folder) and can not be changed.
 - For Auto-Start either your FSUIPC7.ini or EXE.xml (MSFS) is modified.
 The Installer does not create a Backup (not deemed neccessary), so if you want a Backup, do so yourself.
 - **Do not** run as Admin!